RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

 The nightly builds are snapshots of the development activity for upcoming Red Pitaya OS releases and include the newest features and bug fixes scheduled for the official releases.
 These builds are made available to make it easier for users to test their setup for potential issues with an upcoming release or to test new features and provide feedback on improving them before they are released as a Beta OS or Stable version.

-We have decided to release the nightly builds to ensure that our codebase stays healthy and to shorten the time that it takes to fix some of the reported issues or implement some new features that were reported as suggestions for improvement.
+We have decided to release the nightly builds to ensure that our codebase stays healthy and to shorten the time to fix some of the reported issues or implement some new features reported as suggestions for improvement.

-As these builds are snapshots of the latest code, it is more likely you will encounter an issue compared to the stable releases.
-If you have encountered an issue, please report it to support@redpitaya.com so that our developers can review the issue and make any needed fixes.
+As these builds are snapshots of the latest code, odds are you will encounter more issues compared to stable releases.
+Please report any issues to support@redpitaya.com so that our developers can review them and make any needed fixes.

 **Nightly Builds ecosystem**: